Clara Ferrin-Bloom

 From left to right: Group photo with Clara and David W. Bloom (third and fourth from left), interior of Myers and Bloom store, 1911, Leona G. and David A. Bloom, 1991

 Clara Ferrin-Bloom was a Tucson native born to immigrant parents from Frankfurt, Germany: Joseph and Therese Marx Ferrin.
-A lifelong Tucsonan, she strengthened the city’s community through decades of public service.
+A lifelong Tucsonan, she strengthened the city’s community through decades of public service with her devotion to education and philanthropic acts.

 Clara Ferrin-Bloom died on April 17, 1973, just weeks after a public elementary school was named in her honor.
-At the time of her passing, she was also recognized as the eldest member of Temple Emanu-El.
+Clara Ferrin Bloom Elementary School is still educating children to this day and is located on East Pima Street.
+At the time of Clara’s passing, she was also recognized as the eldest member of Temple Emanu-El.

 Tucson Unified School District